d-kholin/dotfiles/windows/powershell/readme.md

 ```powershell
 notepad $profile
 ```
-Paste in the contents, and restart your powershell session to reload it.
+Paste in the contents or `profile.ps1`, and restart your powershell session to reload it.